shoelace-style/shoelace/README.md

 npm start
 ```

 This will spin up the dev server.
 After the initial build, a browser will open automatically.
-There is currently no hot module reloading (HMR), as browser's don't provide a way to reregister custom elements, but most changes to the source will reload the browser automatically.
+There is currently no hot module reloading (HMR), as browsers don't provide a way to reregister custom elements, but most changes to the source will reload the browser automatically.

 ### Building